codegirls/first-steps/resources.md

-* Look for something you'd like to learn ("center text on the page", "have a menubar at the top of my page", "make all odd paragraphs have this awesome backgroun") and try to do that.
+* Look for something you'd like to learn ("center text on the page", "have a menubar at the top of my page", "make all odd paragraphs have this awesome background") and try to do that.
 Often there are lots of tutorials on the topic and lots of code examples you can learn from.
 It's very important to do it in small steps.
 If you can't do it, try something smaller.